-Figure 6.
+Figure 4.
 A WUI neighborhood and forest stand affected by the Hayman fire.
 The green trees in the foreground with greater canopy spacing were largely unburned, while the denser forest in the background burned more severely.
 Photo from USFS.

-Action item: All access roads flanked by heavy vegetation in WUI and Intermix communities should be targeted for thinning or seasonal mowing.
+Action item: All access roads flanked by heavy vegetation in WUI communities should be targeted for thinning or seasonal mowing.
 Treatments may be coordinated with property owners along private roads and with county and state transportation departments for public roads.
 Conifer regeneration along road margins should be controlled.
 A qualified forester or fire professional should evaluate the effectiveness and periodic maintenance of roadside mitigation.

-Action item: In this CWPP, a strategic shaded fuelbreak has been carefully planned for each WUI and intermix community.
+Action item: In this CWPP, a strategic shaded fuelbreak has been carefully planned for each WUI community.
 These fuelbreaks take into account expected fire behavior, workable terrain, and existing road access.
 When implemented, these landscape-scale fuelbreaks are meant to protect the community as a whole by reducing potential fire behavior under most weather conditions.
-Where possible, these fuelbreaks were placed adjacent to completed mitigation projects on properties managed by the Forest Service and Denver Water.
+Where possible, these fuelbreaks should be placed adjacent to completed mitigation projects.

-before after Figure 7.
+Figure 5.
 A montane forest stand in Jefferson County before and after completion of a shaded fuelbreak.

-Note the tree on the right side of the picture with orange flagging to compare the change in the stand structure.
+Note the tree on the right side of the picture with orange flagging and the aspen tree in the background to compare the change in the stand structure.
 Photo from Jefferson County Emergency Management.

-Action item: Natural resource managers for public lands should take into account fire hazard for adjacent WUI and intermix communities when developing or updating forest management plans.
+Action item: Natural resource managers for public lands should take into account fire hazard for adjacent WUI communities when developing or updating forest management plans.

 Action item: An ecological evaluation of the status of vegetation community recovery and rehabilitation is recommended for areas affected by fires in recent years.
 Monitoring should focus on the presence of noxious weeds and other invasive non-native species.
-Reducing the presence of invasive species such as knapweed (Centaurea sp.) and Dalmatian toadflax (Linaria dalmatica) maintains natural biodiversity.
+Reducing the presence of invasive species such as knapweed (Centaurea spp.) and Dalmatian toadflax (Linaria dalmatica) maintains natural biodiversity.
 In some cases, it can help maintain historic fire regimes, especially in grasslands and shrublands.